SharePoint Online FAQ

 Q: I use SharePoint on-premise for my day-to-day work.
 Do I have to do anything?

 A: If you use SharePoint on-premise (the current version of SharePoint), but don’t manage a SharePoint on-premise site, you will still be impacted by the move to SharePoint Online.
 New SharePoint Online sites will have different URLs from SharePoint on-premise sites, so your bookmarks and links will need to be updated.
-The functionality will change too - please see the Benefits of SharePoint Online on the main page.

 Q: Will I be able to use Nintex on SharePoint Online?